IHE/ITI.PCF/input/pagecontent/volume-1.md

 ## 53.5 PCF Security Considerations

-**TODO** usually filled out after whole profile is written

 See ITI TF-2x: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations)

-A change to Overarching policy need to be carefully managed.
-A change to Overarching policy may have no impact on the Consent, or may foundationally invalidate all Consents.
-The Overarching Policy identification is a foundational element of a Consent, and thus when the Overarching policy terms change, one can identify all Consents that were based on the prior Patient Privacy Policy Identifier.
-In some cases, such as jurisdictional rules backed by laws, the overarching policy may change, effectively changing the effect of the rules of a Consent based on that Overarching policy.
+A change to [any policy](ch-P.html) need to be carefully managed, especially the [Domain Privacy Policy / Overarching Policy](ch-P.html).
+A change to Overarching Policy may have no impact on the Consent, or may invalidate all Consents.
+The Overarching Policy identification is a foundational element of a Consent, and thus when the Overarching policy terms change, one can identify all Consents that were based on the prior **Patient Privacy Policy Identifier**.
+In some cases, such as jurisdictional rules backed by laws, the Overarching Policy may change, effectively changing the effect of the rules of a Consent based on that Overarching Policy.

+Security and Privacy office should use the [BALP profiled AuditEvent](https://profiles.ihe.net/ITI/BALP/index.html) to track changes and uses of the Consent resources.
+The AuditEvent is required of [PCF when grouped with ATNA](ITI-108.html#2310851-security-audit-considerations).
+The Provenance resource recording is not required of PCF as the use-case need would be satisfied by the AuditEvent record.
+However an implementation may choose to use Provenance on Create/Update/Delete in addition to AuditEvent.
+Examples of [a Provenance of create](Provenance-ex-provenance-consent-basic-treat.html) and [a Provenance of update](Provenance-ex-provenance2-consent-basic-treat.html) are provided.
+The use of Provenance is discussed in [Appendix P.4.3](ch-P.html#p43-change-to-deny-sharing)

 Security office should monitor the audit log for uses of break-glass, and follow up to confirm it was a legitimate use of break-glass per policy.